Data Centers in Joinville

 - Drought: Moderate risk (4.5/10)

 Risks from earthquakes and tropical cyclones are negligible.
-Site selection and facility engineering are critical to mitigate the prominent flood risks.
+Site selection and facility engineering are crucial to mitigate the primary flooding hazards.